Jarhawk/PROJET-GPT/README.md

 This script adds any missing columns, views and policies so the schema matches the application.
 Adjust configuration in `supabase/config.toml` as required.

+The `zones_stock` table uses a `position` column to preserve the display order of zones.
+Ensure this column exists and is populated before running the app.

 ### Environment variables

 Copy `.env.example` to `.env` at the project root and adjust the Supabase